TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.27.md

 ---

-Cease, my son, to hear instruction [Only] to err from the words of knowledge.
+If you stop listening to instruction, my son, you will stray from the words of knowledge.